CARLresearch/PromNight/README.md

 - Everyone should be brutually honest when asked about ranking their partners in order of preferrence
 - The number of boys and girls must be equal.
 We don't want anyone to be left out in the corner. 💔

-# Some Theorical Background: 🔍
+# Some Theoretical Background: 🔍

 The given use case is an application of the popular [Stable Marriage Problem](https://en.wikipedia.org/wiki/Stable_marriage_problem) and is solved by the[Gayle-Shapely algorithm](https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm)